hanrichard/qantas_code_test/README.md

 It also opens [http://localhost:4000/graphql](http://localhost:4000/graphql) to view it in the browser, and run your query or mutation

-### to start the page
+### to start the App

-Go to client folder, and run:
+Go to CLIENT folder, and open termal and install all related node modules, please run:

 #### `yarn install`